Admission & Program Requirements

 NCR No credit repeat.
 Students must repeat the internship course and pass before continuing to the next internship course.
 Normally a student may receive only one NCR grade and remain in the program.

 F Fail.
-A failing grade in an internship results in dismissal from the Integrated Internship Program (students may still complete the MScAHN).
+A failing grade in an internship results in dismissal from the Internship Education Program (students may still complete the MScAHN).

 The Food and Nutrition Practicum combines course work with work experience in the food and nutrition fields.
 Students can apply to the practicum during their study in the MAHN or MScAHN programs.
 This is a limited enrollment program with a competitive selection process.
 Students must be prepared to relocate for their practicum and to accept little to no financial compensation.